syriable/laravel-payments

 A lightweight Laravel package for accepting payments through Stripe, PayPal, and an open ecosystem of community gateway plugins.

 It does one thing well: it unifies payment gateways behind a small, Laravel-native API.
-It is not an accounting system, a subscription engine, or a billing platform — it never touches your database, and it never forces a schema on you.
+It is not an accounting system, a subscription engine, or a billing platform.
+It ships a single table to make webhook delivery durable, and otherwise stays out of your schema — it never models your domain for you.

 use Syriable\Payments\Data\Checkout;